joeyates/imap-backup/docs/development.md

 $ rspec --tag ~docker
 ```

-# Development
+# Older Rubies

-A Dockerfile is available to allow testing with all available Ruby versions,
+A Containerfile is available to allow testing with all available Ruby versions,
-see the `dev/container` directory.
+see the README in the `dev` directory.

 # Performance Specs